 However, online storage usually costs a monthly fee.

-Therefore, over time, a physical hard drive is actually cheaper to pay for than an online subscription.
+Therefore, a physical hard drive is cheaper to pay for than an online subscription over time.

 You can also view the live feed on the control center or your phone.
 This makes it useful for both on-site security and homeowners on the go.
 However, you can do a little more by installing the smartphone app.